mondoohq/docs/docs/platform/start/organize/regions.md

 If you want to create assets in the EU region, you must first enable it.

-1. In the top-left corner of the Mondoo window, select the **US** region to show the region options.
+1. In the top-left corner of the Mondoo window, select the globe drop-down list to show the region options.
 2. Select EU.
 3. Select Enable.